Unveiling the Impact: Social Determinants of Health Explored

 Furthermore, diet culture promotes a narrow, Eurocentric view of what constitutes "healthy" food, disregarding culturally rich and significant foods that may be more accessible or meaningful to different communities.
 This not only denies people of enjoying foods they find comforting and meaningful but also perpetuates issues of racism and classism, which can harm our relationship with our community and lead to negative health outcomes.

 Diet culture demands time and money to live up to its standards of "health".
 This image is only attainable for a very small number of people with adequate time, access to resources, and financial means.
 Failing to achieve this image of a standard for "health" can create fear, shame, and guilt when folks ultimately cannot meet it.
 When the small select group of people who have obtained diet culture's picture of "health" advertises their success, they often say things such as, “If I can do it, you can too!".
-While in reality, their "success" is often driven by factors largely out of our control such as genetics and adequate resources.
+In reality, their "success" is often driven by factors largely out of our control, such as genetics and adequate resources.
 The reality is that the factors that contribute to our health go beyond personal responsibility and include systemic issues that are not often talked about.

 Intuitive eating can be a useful tool for some facing SDOH that negatively impacts their food choices.
 For example, having limited access to fresh produce can make it difficult to follow traditional ways of eating produce.
 Intuitive eating, however, encourages individuals to focus on eating what is available and satisfying without the added stress of trying to follow a diet.